soketi/docs/getting-started/installation/cli-installation.md

 # CLI Installation

-Install is done via the NPM CLI:
+soketi may be easily installed via the NPM CLI:

 ```bash
 npm install -g @soketi/soketi
 ```

-To start the sample server, run:
+After installation, a soketi server using the default configuration may be started using the `start` command:

 ```
 soketi start
 ```

+By default, this will start a soketi server at `127.0.0.1:6001` with an application ID of `app-id`, application key of `app-key`, and application secret of `app-secret`.

 ### Supervisor

-To keep the CLI server alive, you might want to use [supervisor](http://supervisord.org), a daemon that can run processes in the background.
-You can find tons of [tutorials that help you install supervisor,](https://www.digitalocean.com/community/tutorials/how-to-install-and-manage-supervisor-on-ubuntu-and-debian-vps) so we'll focus just on the configuration.
+To keep the soketi server alive permanently, you should consider [installing](https://www.digitalocean.com/community/tutorials/how-to-install-and-manage-supervisor-on-ubuntu-and-debian-vps) a process manager such as [supervisor](http://supervisord.org), a daemon that can run and restart processes in the background.
+After installing Supervisor, you may use the following example configuration as a good starting point for launching a soketi server:

 ```ini
 [program:soketi]